simul/simul.github.io/unrealengine/index.md

  <a href="http://simul.co/wp-content/uploads/2014/07/UE4_AddSequence.png"><img src="http://simul.co/wp-content/uploads/2014/07/UE4_AddSequence-81x300.png"/></a>

 Once you have the True Sky Sequence Actor in your scene, choose it from "World Outliner" window.
-Then, to customize it, open up the "Details" window/sidebar; set the reference to a TrueSky Sequence asset (see below for information on how to create one) in the "Active Sequence" property.
+Then, to customize it, open up the "Details" window/sidebar; set the reference to an existing **TrueSky Sequence Asset** in the "Active Sequence" dropdown.
+By default, there are two sample sequences you can instantly check and see the results for yourself:
+* `TrueSkySequenceCumulus` -- A prototypical cumulus cloud pattern (with a 3D and 2D cloud keyframe for example purposes).
+* `TrueSkySequenceStratus` -- A prototypical stratus cloud system; i.e. there's a rain/snow comin' (with a 3D and 2D cloud keyframe for example purposes).

+### Creating New Sky Sequences
 * To create a new TrueSkySequence asset, go to the "Content Browser" window.
 Press "New Asset" button (or do a right mouse click inside the window) to open an asset selection window.
 Choose "Miscellaneous / trueSKY Sequence Asset".
 A new asset will be created.
 Now you can rename/save/delete it.

 <a href="http://simul.co/wp-content/uploads/2014/07/UE4_CreateAsset.png"><img src="http://simul.co/wp-content/uploads/2014/07/UE4_CreateAsset-233x300.png"/></a>